lhypds/lhypds/README.md

 ### Hi there, I'm 318yang. 👋

 What I'm doing and going to do next:
 - 🔭 Working on [simple-ai.io](https://simple-ai.io), try hard and release within 2023.
+(Done)
 - 🌱 Learning some Web3 / smart contract knowledges.
+(Pending)
 - 📱 Build an APP that can monitoring the body status / cycles / human emotion.
+(Pending)

 <!--
 **lhypds/lhypds** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.